Simulation-based validation of Bayes factor computation: Theoretical contributions

 As noted in Section~\ref{data-averaged-posterior}, the original implementation of data-averaged posterior checking for Bayes factors \citep{schad_workflow_2023} suggests using one-sample Bayesian t-test on the distribution of posterior model probabilities.
 This has both theoretical and practical limitations.
 On the theoretical side, we argue that control of false positives and power are primary concerns for a calibration test and those are naturally handled in a frequentist approach.
 Additionally, there is no guarantee that the distribution of posterior model probabilities is close to normal --- it may be completely arbitrary.
-We therefore require a test for the mean of bounded variable with unknown distribution.
-Though we concede that in most practical cases, the posterior model probabilities are well-behaved enough for a classical one-sample t-test to work well.
+So, strictly speaking, we require a test for the mean of bounded variable with unknown distribution.
+Though our experiences is that in most practical cases, the posterior model probabilities are well-behaved enough for a classical one-sample t-test to work well.

-When the t-test approximation is problematic (e.g., when all observed posterior probabilities are identical, or with a bimodal distribution and low number of simulations), we would recommend using non-parametric tests for mean of bounded distribution of which we have found the test of \citet{gaffke2005} to work best.
-The test is more thoroughly investigated by \citet{learnedmiller2020cimean} --- this test has been proven valid only in special circumstances, but no counterexample is known, and it provides much larger power than the alternatives.
+In the rare cases, when the t-test approximation is problematic (e.g., when all observed posterior probabilities are identical, or with a bimodal distribution and low number of simulations), we would recommend using non-parametric tests for the mean of bounded distribution of which we have found the test of \citet{gaffke2005} to work best.
+The test is more thoroughly investigated by \citet{learnedmiller2020cimean} --- this test has been proven valid only in special circumstances, but no counterexample is known, and it provides much larger power than the alternatives --- this test is implemented in the \texttt{SBC} R package.

 A practical problem with the Bayesian t-test is that it requires us to set a free parameter (the prior standard deviation of the alternative model). \citet{schad_workflow_2023} deal with this by reporting results for a range of prior choices which in our view makes the results harder to interpret, while providing no additional advantage.

-We compare the empirical performance of the Bayesian t-test, frequentist t-test and the test of \citet{gaffke2005} in Appendix C.
+We compare the empirical performance of all of the above mentioned tests in Appendix C.